spacemanspiff2007/HABApp/_doc/interface_openhab.rst

 .. _OPENHAB_ITEM_TYPES:

 **************************************
-Openhab item types
+openhab item types
 **************************************

 Description and example
 ======================================
-Items that are created from openHAB inherit all from :class:`~HABApp.openhab.items.OpenhabItem` and provide convenience functions which simplify many things.
+Items that are created from openHAB inherit all from :class:`~HABApp.openHAB.items.OpenhabItem` and provide convenience functions which simplify many things.

 Example: